The unique challenges of industrial energy efficiency

 According to the U.S. Energy Information Administration (EIA), industrial sector energy use accounts for more than 30 percent of the country’s total energy consumption.
-Further, the EIA projects this percentage will continue to increase over the next 30 years.
-This growing energy use opens doors for substantial energy savings.
+Further, the EIA predicts that this percentage will continue to increase over the next 30 years.
+This growing energy use also provides opportunities for substantial energy savings.

 Unlike many commercial and residential buildings, industrial facilities have unique energy requirements.
-While commercial buildings might be able to save on lighting or HVAC, industrial facilities’ major energy consumption – and thus opportunities for savings – are production-related.
+While commercial buildings might be able to save on lighting or HVAC, industrial facilities’ major energy consumption – and thus opportunities for savings – are related to production.
 Each manufacturing plant has specialized equipment and processes, which are necessary for production but also create two unique energy efficiency challenges: quantifying energy savings and capturing utility incentives.

-Quantifying energy savings - ENERGY STAR® and DesignLights® Consortium estimate the energy savings from lighting and other equipment commonly used in commercial facilities.
-However, the specialized machinery used in industrial settings doesn’t have a rating organization that publishes the most efficient production equipment for specialized industrial settings.
+Quantifying energy savings.
+ENERGY STAR® and DesignLights® Consortium provide energy savings estimates for lighting and other equipment commonly used in many types of facilities.
+However, these rating organizations do not provide savings estimates and guidance on selecting the most energy-efficient production equipment for specialized industrial settings.
 In order to accommodate a new product line, a bottling facility may need to purchase a new packing machine, which can vary widely in price and energy consumption.
 In most cases, calculating the return on investment on the more efficient equipment can be complicated, often requiring pre- and post-metering verification for energy savings and potential productivity increases.
-This means oftentimes industrial facilities have to rely on custom metering to verify the potential savings of energy efficiency measures.
+As a result, industrial facilities often have to rely on custom metering to verify the potential savings of energy efficiency measures.

 Fortunately, the benefits of participating in utility energy efficiency programs outweigh these challenges for many industrial facilities.
 Energy efficiency upgrades and process improvements can result in more than just energy savings.
 Industrial facilities also benefit from increased production with more efficient processes, savings on water and other raw materials, and increased profitability from the decreased production costs and time.